ianwalter/dotvscode/README.md

 ## Update

-Copies settings and the names of any installed extensions not in the extensions
+Copy settings and the names of any installed extensions not in the extensions
 list:

 ```console